vasudha-star/redrob-ranker/README.md

 **No cross-encoder reranking.** A cross-encoder re-ranking stage would likely improve NDCG@10 by 3–8% on a real dataset.
 The expected quality gain on a synthetic templated dataset was lower than on real data, and the model download requirement conflicted with the offline constraint at ranking time.

-**Synthetic description templating degrades text signals.** Career description paragraphs are reused verbatim across candidates.
+**Synthetic description templating degrades text signals.** Career description paragraphs are reused verbatim across candidates in this dataset.
 Both embedding similarity and TF-IDF partially score template quality rather than genuine career relevance.
-This is inherent to the dataset.
+This is inherent to the dataset and not addressable within the system without ground-truth labels to identify which descriptions are authentic.

 **Services company classification coverage.** The curated company list covers known major consulting and IT services firms, supplemented by industry-field checks.
 Fictional company names in the synthetic dataset are not recognized and default to "product company" classification.